karimelgazar/youtube-downloader/Readme.md

 ## Settings File 📑
 🌟 This is a txt file that contains user configuration purpose of each line in the file (in order) as follows:

-1. The path to the idman.exe file
+1. The path to the idman.exe file<br>
     ⚠ in future uptdates new dowloaders will be added like `Uget`
 2. The path where all downloads will be saved to.
 3. If you want to download in video format <br>